-4. If it does succeed, how many employees will this company eventually have?
+4. If it does succeed, how many employees will I eventually have?

 5. What will be its annual revenues in a year?
 Five years?

 Keep your overhead low.
-Too many business start off with shiny new equipment and huge debt before they even have a customer.
-Successful businesses bootstrap early on, buy used where possible, and only buy what is truly needed.
+Too many businesses start off with shiny new equipment and huge debt before they even have a customer.
+Successful businesses bootstrap early on, buy used where possible, and only purchase what is truly needed.